Eldadchb/activity-scheduler/README.md

    I used only **Axios** and **Math**.
    Axios, a promise-based HTTP client for browser and node.js, was my choice to handle the API requests.
-It makes API calls to be super easy with a few code lines.
+It makes API calls to be extremely easy with a few code lines.
    Math, built-in JavaScript library, for rounding numbers.
    At the begining I considered using Redux for state management.
-However, I found it unnecessary for this simple app, as its complexity outweighed its benefits.
+However, I found it unnecessary for this simple app, as its complexity outweighed its' benefits.
-   Other then that, My focus was on simplicity and efficiency, so I purposely avoided using extra libraries.
+   Other than that, My focus was on simplicity and efficiency, so I purposely avoided using extra libraries.

 2. What improvements or new features would you add if you had more time to work on the problem?

-   - The ability to modify / add new tasks and performers
+   - The ability to modify/add new tasks and performers

    - Task prioritization: Users could rank tasks based on urgency or importance

-   - Recurring tasks: allow users to set tasks that repeat on a daily, weekly, monthly, or custom schedule
+   - Recurring tasks: allow users to set tasks that are repeated on a daily, weekly, monthly, or custom schedule

-   - Pre-made turf maintenance plans: that should based on proffesional knowledge (which i don't have yet! 😅)
+   - Pre-made turf maintenance plans: that should based on professional knowledge (which I don't have yet! 😅)

-   - An option to toggling between current and old activities for comprehensive activity tracking (at the moment i filtered out the old activities)
+   - An option to toggling between current and old activities for comprehensive activity tracking (at the moment I filtered out the old activities)

-   - Display options: an ability to choose how visualize the activities: on a calendar, as a list, associated with either a pitch or a performer
+   - Display options: an ability to choose how to visualize the activities: on a calendar, as a list, associated with either a pitch or a performer

-   - An export feature for integration with 3rd party tools like calendars or Excel
+   - An export feature for integration with third party tools like calendars or Excel

-   - Push notifications (by email as well) to remind users about upcoming activities or changes
+   - Push notifications (by email as well) to remind users about upcoming activities or changes due to weather conditions

    - Search: search for tasks using different filters and keywords